DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 *Shockwave Player*
 Software developed by Adobe that enables Web pages containing interactive multimedia materials to be played on the Web.
 Such materials may contain games, product demonstrations and online learning applications.

+*sRGB color space*
+sRGB is a standard RGB color space created cooperatively by HP and Microsoft in 1996 for use on monitors, printers and the Internet.

 *Streaming*
 Playing audio or video in real time from a website.
 In order to play streaming multimedia files you need a specific Plug-in program that links in with your Browser and plays the file as it is transmitted rather than downloading it to your computer first.
 Streaming requires a Broadband connection to the Internet since multimedia files are not stored on your computer but played in a continuous stream direct from the computer where they are stored.